bschreck/starvingartist/msuss/README.md

 **Features:**
 - **Auto-discovery**: Automatically finds all artists in the `artists/` directory
+- **Circular critiques**: By default, each artist critiques one other in a shuffled circle
-- **Randomized critiques**: Random pairings and random artwork selection
+- **Randomized selection**: Random artwork selection for variety
 - **Scalable**: Works with any number of artists (minimum 2)

 **Options:**